blacknight-zee/Mental-Health-Chatbot/README.md

 For casual chats (e.g., "hello", "thanks"), responds directly using the LLM
 For support queries, uses the RetrievalQA chain to answer based on embedded PDF context

-✅ How to Use:
+✅ How to Use(Colab):
 Place your mental health-related PDF(s) in the data/ directory.
 Replace the placeholder groq_api_key in the script with your actual key.
-Run the chatbot:
+Run the chatbot.
-python chatbot.py
 Start chatting!
 Type "exit" anytime to end the session.

 Example Interaction: